Agent Integration Guide¶

 if job["status"] == "success":

-return job["artifacts"]
+return job["result"]

 if job["status"] in ("failure", "timeout", "cancelled"):

-raise RuntimeError(f"Job {job_id} failed: {job.get('error_message')}")
+raise RuntimeError(f"Job {job_id} failed: {job['error']['message']}")

 See also¶

-- Quickstart — step-by-step first run
+- Quickstart — first run step-by-step

 - Schemas — public schema index